b00rg/WildSentry/README.md

 # WildSentry
-Uses reinforcement learning to optimise the deployment of wildlife conservation resources in a specific region, such as a wildlife reserve.
+Uses reinforcement learning to enhance environmentla monitoring and conservation efforts in ecosystetms.
+The objective is to improve conservation strategies, early detection of threats, and resource allocation without relying on physical patrol teams.